Are you losing focus in your life? Is everything around you messed up?

 DEVELOP HEALTHY HABITS

 It’s the simple habits that lead to more significant changes.
-Make a habit of either penning down ideas and thoughts in a diary or on a notepad.
+For example, make a habit of either penning down ideas and thoughts in a diary or on a notepad.
 When you write it down, you tend to take it out from your head, which ultimately clears and makes more space in your mind.
-You can now cater to more important things.
+As a result, you can now cater to more important things.

 After all, the mind needs to breathe too!